 If we compare the win statistics model from Q-Learning and SARSA, we see that Q-Learning performed slightly better than the one from SARSA.
 Regarding the max value statistic, both models performed equally well.

-1.3.2 Second pre-test-run

 In our second test-run we also decreased the learning rate alpha to 0.1.
 Similarly, to the Q-learning model, we increased the goal to 512 too.